markquinn12/meanStackWeatherDemo/README.md

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

 4. Run `grunt serve` to start the development server.
-It should automatically open the client in your browser when ready.
+It should automatically and open the client in your browser when ready.

 ## Build & development